farhanwazir/laravelgooglemaps/README.md

 ## Credits
 Library initiative: **BioStall**

-BioStall developed library for codeigniter which you can found at http://biostall.com/laravel-google-maps-v3-api-package/
+BioStall developed library for codeigniter originally, which you can found at http://biostall.com/laravel-google-maps-v3-api-package/